wraith/wraith/doc/UPDATES.md

+# maint
+  * Clear FiSH keys when a client quits.

 # 1.4.9
   * Fix various compile warnings and spam
   * Fix ptrace detection on OpenBSD (after 1.4.6 regression for the Linux fix)